NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 ### Theory

-In this step we will be creating a new script that will reference the manipulator class for the object info, which will be displayed in the viewport in another step ([see here for more information on the Manipulator Class in Omniverse](https://docs.omniverse.nvidia.com/py/kit/source/extensions/omni.ui.scene/docs/Manipulator.html)).<br>
+In this step you will create a new script that references the manipulator class for the object info, which will be displayed in the viewport in another step ([see here for more information on the Manipulator Class in Omniverse](https://docs.omniverse.nvidia.com/py/kit/source/extensions/omni.ui.scene/docs/Manipulator.html)).<br>

+### Step 3.3.1: Create new file
-Similar to when `object_info_model.py` was created, we will be creating a new script in the same folder.
-We will name this file `object_info_manipulator.py`.
+Similar to when you created `object_info_model.py`, create a new script in the same folder and name it `object_info_manipulator.py`.

 <br>

-The objective of this script is to grab the reference of the object model's details, such as name and path, to be displayed in the viewport through the `on_build` function.
+The objective of this script is to grab the reference of the object model's details, such as name and path, to be displayed in the viewport through `on_build()`.
 This is important as it connects the nested data in `object_info_model.py`.

+### Step 3.3.2 Import ui
-Let's begin by importing from omni.ui:
+Begin by importing from omni.ui:

 ```python
 from omni.ui import scene as sc
 import omni.ui as ui
 ```

+### Step 3.3.3 Create new class
-From here we will create the `ObjInfoManipulator` class as so:
+From here, create the `ObjInfoManipulator` class as so:

 ```python
 ...